google/WebFundamentals/src/content/en/fundamentals/getting-started/web-starter-kit/index.md

 ### Install These One Time Dependencies

-There are two tool sets you need to install on your machine before you can build sites with Web Starter Kit: NodeJS, NPM, & Sass.
+There are two tool sets you need to install on your machine before you can build sites with Web Starter Kit: NodeJS and NPM, & Sass.

 #### NodeJS & NPM